Tootsie rolls are a classic candy and chocolaty treat, and this healthier easy tootsie roll recipe is sure to please!

-- Whirl dry oats in blender until finely ground and powdery.
+- Whirl dry oats in a blender until finely ground and powdery.
 This is an excellent flour for pancakes and other baked goods as well.

-- Pour oat flour into large bowl and add all other ingredients.
+- Pour oat flour into a large bowl and add all other ingredients.
 Use creamy or crunchy peanut butter, your preference.
 If using the full 1-cup of chocolate, these will have a dark chocolate taste, so use less for a lighter result.

-- Stir ingredients with large sturdy spoon.
+- Stir ingredients with a large sturdy spoon.